Maxl94/ngx-multi-sort-table/projects/mat-multi-sort/README.md

 ## Demo
-Visit the [github-pages demo](https://maxl94.github.io/ngx-multi-sort-table/) or clone and run it locally.
+Visit the [GitHub-pages demo](https://maxl94.github.io/ngx-multi-sort-table/) or clone and run it locally.

 To run the demo:
 1.  `clone` the repository